Safety standards

 Regular training

 All our Certified Nurse Midwives and RN birth assistants receive training on CPR and neonatal resuscitation.
-We also do mandatory drills and training together as a team for postpartum hemorrhages, transfers, and shoulder dystocia.
+We also do mandatory drills and training together as a team for postpartum hemorrhages, newborn resuscitation, shoulder dystocia, and hospital transfers.

 We're trained to handle normal pregnancy and birth, recognize complications early, manage many common complications, and collaborate with or refer to physicians when needed.
 This isn't alternative care—it's specialized care focused on supporting normal physiological processes while ensuring safety.